UPDATED: July 2022NEWS

 Water for Steam Irons and Steam Generator Irons

-So here is our ultimate guide that will hopefully banish any doubts you might have about the correct water to use.
+So here is our ultimate (and the original!) guide about the correct water to use with steam irons.
 In this article, you'll learn:

-- Does my area have hard water or soft water?
+- Do I have hard water or soft water?

 - The best water to use in a steam iron